phalcon-orphanage/docs/en/api/phalcon_config.md

 Reads multiple files (or arrays) and merges them all together.

-See `Phalcon\Config\Factory::load` To load Config Adapter class using 'adapter' option.
+See `Phalcon\Config\ConfigFactory::load` To load Config Adapter class using 'adapter' option.

 ```php
 use Phalcon\Config\Adapter\Grouped;